timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 I've gotten much better at adapting to new circumstances lately.
 In many cases you can achieve the same, or even better, result if you change your point of view.
 You'll explorer new approaches from which you might benefit.
 So this may be a little philosophical, but: with every downside, every problem you solve comes an, maybee unseen, upside.

 Looking at it from a business point of view (my agency also moved to GitHub), GitHub workflows are sill not as powerful as GitLab.
-Things like organization wide actions (but private) aren't a thing, making it harder to keep your workflows DRY.
-It is planned for Q4 2021, though.
-Some of our repos still live with GitLab because of this, since it's easier to make the switch later on.
+Things like organization wide actions aren't a thing, making it harder to keep your workflows DRY. |[It is planned for Q4 2021](https://github.com/github/roadmap/issues/98), though.
+Some of our repos still live with GitLab because of this.
+I don't want to adjust multiple files by hand, so we are patiently waiting.

 ## Community and open source
 I mentioned the community aspect of GitHub a few times before.
 Having the privilege of browsing others people's code, learning from them and maybe even contribute to open source projects has become more important to me.